Off Season Conditioning

-- 6:30 AM Monday through Friday starting the Tuesday after Memorial Day (Tuesday, May 30th).
+- 6:30 AM Monday through Friday starting on Monday, June 1st.

-- Workout times will vary based on age and experience.
+- Workouts will vary based on age and experience.
 Older kids will run longer than younger kids and therefore the younger kids will be ready for pick up sooner.
 Everyone will build mileage as the summer progresses and so the workouts will get longer over time.

 - Freshmen parents can expect their kids to be done by 7:30 in the early part of summer and a little later as summer goes on.

 - You will start at a distance that you know you can finish without walking and that will leave you wanting to come back and go running again the next day.